 If you are competing in round 1, don’t forget to collect your goody bags when you sign on.
 As for you Marshals, there’s something for you, too: we are sure the rest of all the classes at EMRA will join us in a massive “thank you in advance” for your time and effort in allowing us to do what we love.

 Huge thanks to each and every one of you.

-Wish us Luck!Enjoy more Fast Bikes reading in the four-weekly magazine.
+Wish us Luck!Enjoy more Fast Bikes reading in the monthly magazine.
 Click here to subscribe.